-Although there was an increase in global economic activity in 2010, economic growth may remain sluggish during 2011 in a few developed countries and in some emerging market countries.
+Although there was an increase in global economic activity in 2010 and in the first six months of 2011, economic growth may be sluggish during the balance of 2011 and possibly beyond.
 The severity or length of time that these adverse economic and financial market conditions may persist, or whether such adverse conditions may return in the U.S. and in other countries, is unknown.
 During challenging or uncertain economic times, and in tight credit markets, many customers may delay or reduce capital expenditures, which in turn often results in lower demand for our products.

-Sales to customers outside of the U.S. in the first quarter of 2011 and 2010 represented 56%, and 50% of net revenue, respectively.
+Sales to customers outside of the U.S. in the three and six months ended July 1, 2011 represented 59% and 57% of net revenue, respectively, compared to 48% and 49%, respectively, for the same periods in 2010.
 A significant portion of international sales are made to distributors and system integrators, which are generally responsible for importing the products and providing installation and technical support and service to customers within their territory.
-We expect international sales to continue to account for a substantial portion of our net revenue for the foreseeable future, and expect that, partially as a result of the acquisitions of Scopus in 2009 and of Omneon in 2010, our international sales may continue to increase.
+We expect international sales to continue to account for a substantial portion of our net revenue for the foreseeable future, and expect that, partially as a result of the acquisitions of Scopus in 2009 and of Omneon in 2010, our international sales may continue to increase as a percentage of net revenue from year to year.

 Further, we have a number of international customers to whom sales are denominated in U.S. dollars.
-Sales denominated in foreign currencies were approximately 9% and 7% of net revenue in the first quarter of 2011 and 2010, respectively.
+Sales denominated in foreign currencies were approximately 9% of net revenue in the six months ended July 1, 2011, compared to 6% for the same period in 2010.
 The value of the U.S. dollar fluctuates significantly against many foreign currencies, which includes the local currencies of many of our international customers.
 If the U.S. dollar appreciates relative to the local currencies of our customers, then the prices of our products correspondingly increase for such customers.
 Such an effect could adversely impact sales of our products to such customers and result in longer sales cycles, difficulties in collection of accounts receivable, slower adoption of new technologies and increased price competition in the affected countries.
 Further, if the U.S. dollar were to weaken against many major currencies, there can be no assurance that a weaker dollar would lead to growth in capital spending.